Computer Science Master's Degree - Machine Learning

 Admissions Requirements

 Degree required for admission: Most candidates have completed an undergraduate degree in computer science.
-Applicants with degrees in other disciplines and a record of excellence are encouraged to apply; these applicants are required to have completed at least six prerequisites: 4 computer science courses covering the foundations of the field and 2 math courses.
+Applicants with degrees in other disciplines and a record of excellence are encouraged to apply; these applicants are required to have completed at least six prerequisites: four computer science courses covering the foundations of the field and two math courses.

 Math prerequisites:

-Please note that the six courses must be taken at a university (can be online), but MOOCs such as courses on Coursera and edX do NOT meet this requirement.
-These courses are not offered here at Columbia Video Network, but may be taken at your local university.
+Please note that the six courses must be taken at a university (can be online), but Massive Open Online Courses (MOOCs) such as courses on Coursera and edX do NOT meet this requirement.
+These courses are not offered here at Columbia Video Network, but they may be taken at your local university.
 Work experience does not waive this requirement.

-GPA required: Most students admitted have earned a grade point average above 3.5 (out of 4.0); a GPA of at least 3.3 is required.
+GPA requirements: Most students admitted have earned a grade point average above 3.5 (out of 4.0); a GPA of at least 3.3 is required.

 Description

-Students must complete all core courses and selected electives for a total of 30 graduate points of academic work via CVN while maintaining a minimum grade point average of 2.7.
-All degree requirements must be completed within 5 years of the beginning of the first course credited toward the degree.
+Students must complete all core courses and selected electives for a total of 30 graduate points of academic work via CVN while maintaining a 2.7 overall grade point average.
+No more than one D is permitted.
+All degree requirements must be completed within five years of the beginning of the first course credited toward the degree.
 This includes courses taken in the non-degree program.

 Course List